royvanderzon/feature-detection-research/README.md

 ## HTML - Datalist

 With the datalist tag it is possible to autocomplete an input field with the usabillity of an selectbox.
+There are many frameworks like Angular or React.
+They provide live searches.
+In some cases this is important, but in some cases there is no need for an API call after every keypress.
+With the HTML datalist you can still get an nice live search!
+Made with pure html.

 ### Demo
 https://royvanderzon.github.io/feature-detection-research/css-variables.html